-Figure 4-6 shows steps 3 and 4.
+The following figure shows steps 3 on page 4-2 and 4 on page 4-2.
 The database server returns the row identifiers that the access method should delete from fragspace2 and insert in fragspace3.
 The database server does not have fragspace3, so it executes am\create to have the access method create a fragment before it executes am\insert.

 Figure 4-6.
-Adding and Filling a Fragment
+Adding and filling a fragment